Piribedil: Other uses

 The drug has been shown to enhance working memory capacities in normal aging adults.

 In age-related memory impairment, it has a positive effect on psychophysiological state of elderly people, improving memory and attention and increasing the velocity of psychomotor reactions and lability of nervous processes.

 It enhances cognitive skill learning in healthy older adults.

 It showed a positive effect in restless legs syndrome.

-Dosage

-Parkinson's disease

-Administration of piribedil should be initiated with one sustained-release tablet (50 mg) daily during the first week.
-Dosage should then be gradually increased every week until achieving the optimal therapeutic dose: